-Rights issues and the like, other than in the rarest of circumstances, should not be made at a discount to net asset value.
+Rights issues and the like, other than in exceptional circumstances, should not be made at a discount to net asset value.
 To do otherwise dilutes the net asset value to the detriment of existing Shareholders, particularly those who are unable to take up their entitlement.